Oil giant Shell snaps up African solar provider Daystar Power

 LAGOS, Sept 28 (Reuters) - Oil giant Royal Dutch Shell RDSa.L will purchase African solar provider Daystar Power as it expands its global renewables portfolio, the companies said on Wednesday.

-Shell is one of the most influential oil producers in Africa, but the Daystar purchase is its first power acquisition on the continent, underscoring its mandate to cut its greenhouse gas emissions in half by 2030.
+Shell is one of the most influential oil producers in Africa, but the Daystar purchase is its first power acquisition on the continent, underscoring a mandate to halve greenhouse gas emissions by 2030.

 "As we do this, we're helping to address a critical energy gap for many who currently rely on diesel generators for backup power," Thomas Brostrøm, Shell's vice president for renewable generation, said in a statement.

 Neither Shell nor Daystar commented on the sale price.
-Shell earmarked $2-3 billion in capital expenditure for renewables and energy solutions in 2022.
+Shell earmarked $2 billion to $3 billion in capital expenditure for renewables and energy solutions in 2022.

-Daystar, headquartered in Lagos, provides off-grid power to commercial and industrial clients in Nigeria, Ghana, Togo and Senegal, offering solar and hybrid power solutions with battery storage.
+Daystar, headquartered in Lagos, provides off-grid power to commercial and industrial clients in Ghana, Nigeria, Senegal and Togo, offering solar and hybrid power solutions with battery storage.

 It also plans to expand to eastern and southern Africa, a goal that Daystar chief executive Jasper Graf von Hardenberg said would be easier to reach with Shell.